Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Flag Kernels

-The first sum on the right-hand side above converges to an elementary operator $(E_0,2^{0})$ as in the earlier proof of \eqref{eq [T,p] decomp}.
-One can readily verify that the last sum is a sum of elements of a bounded set of elementary operators as in \eqref{eq iv PK} scaled by a factor of $2^{-j_2}$ using the fact that $\{\zeta_j; \ j_1>j_2>0 \}\subseteq \mS_0^{\{1,2\}}$ is bounded.
+The first term on the right-hand side above converges to an elementary operator $(E_0, 2^{0})$ as in the product kernel case (see \eqref{eq [T,p] decomp}).
+One can readily verify that the last term is a sum of elementary operators scaled by a factor $2^{-j_2}$ since $\{\zeta_j; j_1>j_2>0 \}\subseteq \mS_0^{\{1,2\}}$ is bounded.